Lyft Accident Attorneys in Houston

 Lyft has become one of the leading rideshare companies.
 The convenience and price of a Lyft ride or hard to beat.
 Lyft has become popular with younger clientele.
 Unfortunately, your odds of being involved in a car accident in Houston are significant, whether you are with a Lyft driver or not.

 A claim involving a Lyft driver is more complicated than a typical car accident where the parties exchange insurance information.
 Insurance coverage involving a Lyft vehicle will vary depending upon the factual circumstances at the time of the crash.
 At the minimum, people injured in an accident that involved a Lyft vehicle should consult a Lyft accident attorney for an online or free consultation.

-The Baumgartner law firm has been helping people injured in car accidents for over 35 years.
-Our track record is impeccable for fighting for the maximum compensation for our clients.
+The personal injury lawyers at Baumgartner law firm have been helping people injured in car accidents for over 35 years.
+Our track record is impeccable for fighting for the maximum compensation for our car accident clients.
 Contact us for a no-obligation consultation about your rights options and the next steps after being injured in an accident with a Lyft driver.
 Call (281) 587-1111.

 What to do after a Lyft injury accident